Over the past few weeks, I’ve been attending the Citizens’ Fire Academy with the Roswell Fire Department here in Roswell.

 WHY CHURCHES ARE DYING AND DECLINING FASTER TODAY

 Slow response to change as change accelerates all around us.
 Many churches are incredibly slow to change.
 For most of our American history, the pace of cultural and technological change was sufficiently paced for churches to lag only five to ten years.
-Now churches are lagging 20 and 30 years as the pace of change increases dramatically.
+Now, churches are lagging 20 to 30 years as the pace of change increases dramatically.
 To many attendees and members, the church thus seems increasingly irrelevant.
 To be clear, I am speaking about issues of style, methodology, and awareness, not changing doctrine or biblical truths.
 A recently interviewed church guest said it clearly: “I stuck with my parents’ church as long as I could.
-But I had enough when we had a big blow-up over projection screens in the worship center.
+But I had had enough when we had a big blow-up over projection screens in the worship center.
 I wanted to go to a church where matters of minutia were not issues to fight over.”

 I believe that the church isn’t the only organization that has to do a better job of understanding its audience.
 Journalism has suffered dramatically because they have lost touch with its audience.